-The house is a single-story Usonian-style home, with six bedrooms, a play room, three bathrooms in 3,513 square feet.
+The house is a single-story Usonian-style home, with six bedrooms, a playroom, and three bathrooms in 3,513 square feet.
 Although it is large, it's a modest home in appearance, with strong horizontal lines and set up to support an informal lifestyle.
 It is one of Wright's last residential projects and a good example of his late work.

-The house is organized into three distinctive areas.
-The main family area (living room, kitchen and family room) is on the north side.
+The house is organized into three distinct areas.
+The main family area (living room, kitchen, and family room) is on the north side.
 The semi-private master bedroom, bath, and study are on the west, and the third area includes five bedrooms and two baths.

-Architects at Taliesin West also designed mahogany furniture for the house, include chairs, tables, ottomans, shelves and even bunk beds for the kids.
+Architects at Taliesin West also designed mahogany furniture for the house, including chairs, tables, ottomans, shelves and even bunk beds for the kids.

 A clerestory window runs the length of the front wall.
 Combined with a concrete block wall, it isolates the house from the road.
 The fascia of the flat roof is decorated with a geometric pattern.
 Typical of Wright's houses, the kitchen is small, but the actual size is augmented by at two-story tower with a skylight at its east end.
 Even though the Waltons had six children, Wright's design allowed Mary Walton to work in the kitchen and laundry with a view of the family room, where she could keep the kids in sight.

-More About the Robert G. Walton House - and More of California's Wright Sites
+More About the Walton House - and More of California's Wright Sites

 The Walton House is a private residence and no tours are given.
-It is visible from the road and I took these photos without getting inside their property.
+It is visible from the road.
 However, Wright set the house back from the road for privacy and a telephoto lens is a big help in getting a good picture.

-If you want to see what it looks like inside, you can find some photographs in this article.
+If you want to see what it looks like inside, you can find some photographs on Contentment.